bradleypeterson/AlgoGauge/docs/PERF.md

 sudo sysctl -p
 ```

-## How Algogauge use PERF
+## How AlgoGauge use PERF

-Algogauge use PERF to understand how long it takes a specific function to complete.
+AlgoGauge use PERF to understand how long it takes a specific function to complete.
 This is after the function has been compiled to machine code.
-As perf is primary a CLI tool we use an open source library to accomplish this analyzing within C++.
-[Github of PERF Event](https://github.com/viktorleis/perfevent)
+As perf is primary a CLI tool we use an open source library to accomplish this analyzing within C++ [Github of PERF Event](https://github.com/viktorleis/perfevent).
 Perf event has been updated by us to output a more JSON like output.
 Along with sample data for computers without PERF.

+> [!NOTE]
+> PERF will sometimes return \NAN\ that is not an error with perf it just means the code you are anlazying didn't ever have that event.
+> Basically treat it as 0

 ### Example